 Michelle holds an MFA in 2D Design from Cranbrook Academy of Art, as well as degrees in Design, and Marketing.
 She currently serves on the boards of Caracole and The Carnegie, and is a member of the Contemporary Art Center’s Community Engagement and Exhibition committees, the Cincinnati Pride planning committee and Cincinnati Compass Community Partners.

 LEO J. P. D’CRUZ

 Leo D'Cruz is an experienced community organizer and communications strategist based in Cincinnati, Ohio.
-As Chief Communications Officer and Principal at Reverb Art + Design, Leo heads up communications—both on the written page and through public engagement.
-His rich background in politics and academics uniquely positions him to work closely with government officials, business professionals, community leaders and intellectuals alike.
+As Chief Communications Officer and a Founding Partner at Reverb Art + Design, Leo heads up communications—both on the written page and through public engagement.
+His rich background in policy and academics uniquely positions him to work closely with government officials, business professionals and community leaders.
 He’s adept at earning the trust of stakeholders—and their buy-in—to achieve sustainable project outcomes.
 Leo is actively involved in civic work, specifically focused on economic, racial, gender and sexuality inclusion.
 He has served on multiple boards and task forces, from the United Way Poverty Task Force to LULAC National Civil Rights Committee, and Vice Chair of Cincinnati's Citizen Complaint Authority.

 Clare Bottenhorn’s passion for design lies at the intersection of art, functionality, and humanity.
 She studied Graphic Design and earned a B.S. from the University of Cincinnati’s College of Design, Architecture, Art, and Planning.
 She is interested in design that is exceptionally made, engaging, and thoughtful.